ronen-agranat/ronen-agranat-blog/_posts/2019-10-06-balancing-leadership-individual-contribution.markdown

 Stepping up to the leadership plate can be daunting.
 A common challenge new leaders face is balancing their existing duties with the additional responsibilities of management.
 I’m often asked: "How do I balance managing a team with my responsibilities as an individual contributor?"

-When I was first stepping up into a management role, my boss advised me sagely that balance and time management are paramount: How to get everything done in the increasingly limited amount of time that you have; or, how to fit 10kg into a 1kg bag.
+When I was getting started, my boss advised me sagely that balance and time management are paramount: How to get everything done in the  limited time you have, or, how to fit 10kg into a 1kg bag.

 ## Delegating

 A crucial mistake I made early on was not delegating enough.
-I felt a vaguely parent-like desire to 'protect' the team from context-switching or emergency work.
+I felt a desire to 'protect' the team from context-switching or emergency work.
 Too often, I would get down in the trenches and tackle this work myself.
 So when I was supposed to be shifting more attention towards people and strategy, I found myself being pulled back into business-as-usual tasks.
 I gradually took on more workload, instead of insisting on support, from my direct reports and my counterparts on the leadership team.
 This meant I didn’t have all the headspace that I needed to effectively deal with incoming work that only I, as the manager, could do.

 My manager raised this topic with me.
 He said: "I was hoping you would have helped more with department-wide initiatives A, B and C. It’s clear to me what’s going on.
 You look overworked."
 Through brainstorming with him and my mentors, I came to ask myself the following questions: